There is no money, only food.

 If you want, delete all the pre-created categories and create one called miscellaneous expenses.
 The information gleaned from having one expense account won’t be helpful because “miscellaneous” will be 100 percent of your budget.

-Instead, let’s create a bucket that’s smaller than miscellaneous but helps discern total cost of ownership for something.
+Instead, let’s create a bucket smaller than miscellaneous but discerns the total cost of ownership for something.

 How often will you need to use the “replace air filter” category or the “replace water heater” category?
 Probably not often.
 Further, if you go to a store and buy batteries for the smoke detectors and air filters, chances are you’re not going to split the entry between the two; if you want to create separate categories, go for it, but it can become a bit tedious and may obfuscate the story of your money.